TycheSoftwares/custom-order-numbers-for-woocommerce/custom-order-numbers-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.3 - 08/07/2021 =
+* Fix - After updating the plugin to the v1.3.2, it crashed the database for some sites.
+This is fixed now.
+* Fix - Time consumed by the admin pages to load were more in the v1.3.2.
+This is fixed now.

 = 1.3.2 - 05/07/2021 =
 * Fix - Fixed the errors coming with the PHP 8.
 * Fix - Search for old order numbers were not working.
 This is fixed now.